Our Walk Through History In Paris

-Bob and I began our second day in Paris with a visit to the Roman Catholic church La Madeleine, which is located at the very top of rue Royale.
+Bob and I began our second day in Paris, France, with a visit to the Roman Catholic church La Madeleine, which is located at the very top of rue Royale.
 With its massive Corinthian columns, La Madeleine Church occupies a commanding position at the end of the street, and I remember being awed when I first caught sight of it.
 This church has a very interesting history.

 As we approached the front of the church, we were amazed at the colossal size and structure of the building.
 It actually looks more like a courthouse, probably because it began its life, not as a church, but as a memorial to the glory of Napoleon’s army.
 Napoleon had it designed and built to commemorate his soldiers who had fallen in battle.
 The building only became a Roman Catholic Church years after the fall of Napoleon’s Empire.

 As we would learn, this Christian church sits where once a former Jewish synagogue stood.
 In 1182, the site was seized from the Jewish community, and the land was then consecrated in memory of Mary Magdalene.
 It was at that time that plans were put forward to someday build a church on the site.